5 Questions You Need To Ask Your Wedding Photographer

 You should choose someone who is a natural extension of the direction your wedding is going in — because that love for you and the feel of your wedding day will show up in every image you hold decades from now.

-At the end of the day, pick the person you feel most yourself around.
-The one who makes you forget the camera’s there.
-Because after the cake is eaten and the flowers wilt, photographs carry the weight of your memory.
+At the end of the day, pick the person you feel most at ease around, the one who makes you forget the camera’s there and helps you focus on the people in front of you.
+Because after the cake is eaten and your lovely flowers wilt, photographs will carry the weight of your memory.

-If this sounds like the kind of wedding gallery you’d like to make, I’d love to hear your story!
+If this sounds like the wedding gallery you want, I’d love to hear your story!

 Comments